 But when you’re dropping in and out of a wine region, even if undertaking rigorous tastings—maybe even tasting some grapes as harvest time approaches, if you’re lucky—it can be hard to get an understanding of the lie and life of the land.
 To comprehend the subtleties and shifts that occur across a vineyard season; to get a meaningful appreciation of what shaped the liquid in the glass before you.

-Remarkably though, the first time I ventured to the Peglidis vineyard with Kerri I realised that I had actually been there previously.
-Of all the places that I’d have visited in Clare before!
+Remarkably though, the first time I ventured to the Peglidis vineyard with Kerri it dawned on me that I had actually been there previously.
+Of all the places in Clare that I’d have visited before!
 I can’t recall when, but I was in the company of Stephanie Toole who sourced grapes for her Mount Horrocks riesling from Peglidis at the time.
-It was meeting Bunny and Yvonne again that joined the dots (bad KT label pun intended—more on that later*).
+It was meeting Bunny and Yvonne again that joined the dots (bad KT label pun intended—more on that later).
 It's the spirit of people, in addition to place, that makes something special.

-So it was that in 2010, as fruit was approaching maturity—that is post-veraison and with the picking clock slowly, then quickly, ticking down—that I became immersed in tasting the grapes which the person I was walking rows with—block after block—would be transforming into wine.
+So it was that in 2010, as fruit was approaching maturity—that is post-veraison and with the picking clock slowly, then quickly, ticking down—that I became immersed in tasting grapes.
+Walking row after row and sharing speculative appraisal with the individual who would be transforming these tiny, miraculous orbs of juice, pips and skin, into wine.

-Even with a great palate, and KT most certainly has one, tasting grapes—that is understanding what their developing flavours inform you about the wine that is yet to be created—is an acquired skill.
+Even with a great palate, and KT most certainly has one, assessing maturing wine grape berries—that is understanding what their developing flavours inform you about the wine that is yet to be created—is an acquired skill.
+One I certainly cannot claim to have mastered.

-Across just one vineyard, such as Peglidis, there’ll be significant differences in grape maturity as you move north to south; as soil type, and topsoil depth subtly transition beneath your feet.
-The air temperature will alter also.
+Across just one vineyard, such as Peglidis, the differences in flavour development will be significant.
+They transition as you move north to south; as the soil type, and topsoil depth subtly changes beneath your feet.
+Air temperature and air movement plays a profound role also.
 Even on warm to hot days on a gentle open slope there’ll be cooler parts in the vineyard.

 Across the road at Churinga—as it was then named—it got even more complicated because of the property’s varied topography.
 The old vine Grenache block on the western side of the vineyard that one can see from the Main North Road was invariably at a different state of maturity—tasted on the same morning—to the other old block over the hill on the far side of the vineyard on a gentle slope to the east.